Sign in to your account

 When insulin levels are low or the body becomes resistant to its effects, blood glucose levels can rise.
 Persistently high glucose levels may indicate diabetes mellitus or prediabetes.
 Prediabetes is a condition in which blood sugar levels are higher than normal but not high enough to be classified as diabetes.

-The RBS (Random Blood Sugar) test helps in the early detection of diabetes, which can prevent serious complications like heart disease, kidney damage, eye damage and nerve problems.
+The RBS (Random Blood Sugar) test helps in the screening of diabetes, which can prevent serious complications like heart disease, kidney damage, eye damage and nerve problems.
 It is also useful for monitoring glucose levels in individuals already diagnosed with diabetes, checking for hypoglycemia (low blood sugar), and assessing the effectiveness of diabetes medications or insulin therapy.

 Doctors may recommend the RBS (Random Blood Sugar) test if you experience symptoms suggestive of diabetes, such as excessive thirst, frequent urination, fatigue, unexplained weight loss or gain, and blurred vision.